pwaring/cv/resume.md

     - Focused on improving the finances of the organisation, including working closely with the finance officer and executive director to identify funding and reserve requirements, and potential reductions in expenditure.
     - Chaired board meetings in rotation with other trustees.

-*   **Independent Power Engineering Contractors (IPEC) Ltd**

-    Software Developer, July 2005 - September 2005

-    - Developed customised Linux distribution for monitoring of electrical substations.
-    - Maintained and developed web-based data analysis software using a combination of PHP and Perl, with PostgreSQL for data storage.
-    - Day-to-day maintenance of servers, including Apache (web) and Bind (DNS).

 Other activities
 ----------------